Your Guide to ESOP Accounting: Leveraged and Non-Leveraged Plans

 ESOP Accounting Authority and Background

-Both leveraged and non-leveraged ESOPs must follow GAAP principles as governed by the Financial Accounting Standards Board (FASB).
-ESOPs specifically fall under Accounting Standards Codification (ASC) Subtopic 718-40.
+Both leveraged and non-leveraged ESOPs must follow ESOP accounting rules under GAAP principles as governed by the Financial Accounting Standards Board (FASB).
+Accounting for ESOP plans specifically fall under Accounting Standards Codification (ASC) Subtopic 718-40.
 This subtopic relates to stock compensation and equity awards.
-The most important point to understand about Subtopic 718-40 is that it requires that all equity awards granted to employees and nonemployees be accounted for at “fair value.”

 ESOP Accounting Basics